KDE/digikam-doc/post_processing/html_gallery.rst

     - i18nexifphotoaperturevalue ("Aperture Value")
     - i18nexifphotofocallength ("Focal Length")

-If you need more i18n parameters, please report this whish to the `Project Team <https://www.digikam.org/support/>`_.
+If you need more i18n parameters, please report this wish to the `Project Team <https://www.digikam.org/support/>`_.

 Images and CSS Files
 ~~~~~~~~~~~~~~~~~~~~